At the bottom of the Log Explorer are a number of settings which provide flexibility in how log files are opened.

 For very large log files, you may only be interested in a part of the log file.
 For example, if you have a 1 GB log file and are interested in a problem that occurred an hour ago, you may want to try opening the file at the 700 MB to 800 MB range.
 In LogViewPlus this is called a "Partial Open".

-The parse settings can be used to determine how the selected log file should be parsed.
+The Open Actions settings can be used to determine how the selected log files should be processed.

 By default, LogViewPlus will parse the file according to the rules defined by pattern matching the log file name.
 If a parser is manually selected the target parser will be used and the default parser will be ignored.